What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 With RVs, there are tons of things that can go wrong and the battery charger is no exception.

-If your RV battery or batteries don’t seem to be charging at all even when plugged into power the problem is most likely the batteries themselves.
+If your RV battery or batteries don’t seem to charge at all even when plugged into power the problem is most likely the batteries themselves.

 The first thing you should do is check the terminals.